masyl/funex/README.md

 - DONE - Whitespace support
 - DONE - Support for Multi-statement
 - DONE: Strict mode
+- Support for inline JSON
+- Support for double quoted strings
+- Support for literal object notation (needed?)
 - Measure impact of uncompressible member names on gZipped version of the library
+- Re-avaluate the need for the test runner
+- Automate test suite on the frontend in all browsers (testling or testling)
 - Fix ie9 support
 - Lower cyclomatic complexity : all functions under 5
 - Measure impact of uncompressible member names on gZipped version of the library